 Students must be directly supervised until competency is achieved.
 Once students have achieved competency, they may work under indirect supervision.
-The JRCERT defines indirect supervision as student supervision provided by qualified clinical staff who is immediately available to assist students regardless of the level of student achievement.
+The JRCERT defines indirect supervision as student supervision provided by a qualified radiographer who is immediately available to assist students regardless of the level of student achievement.

 Repeat images must be completed under direct supervision.
-The presence of qualified clinical staff during the repeat of an unsatisfactory image assures patient safety and proper educational practices.
+The presence of a qualified radiographer during the repeat of an unsatisfactory image assures patient safety and proper educational practices.